-- ADACOM, a Customer, or a Subscriber has reason to believe or strongly suspects that there has been a Compromise of a Subscriber's private key, - ADACOM or a Customer has reason to believe that the Subscriber has materially breached a material obligation, representation, or warranty under the applicable Subscriber Agreement, - The Subscriber Agreement with the Subscriber has been terminated, - The affiliation between an Enterprise Customer with a Subscriber is terminated or has otherwise ended, - ADACOM or a Customer has reason to believe that the Certificate was issued in a manner not materially in accordance with the procedures required by the applicable CPS, the Certificate (other than a Class 1 Certificate) was issued to a person other than the one named as the Subject of the Certificate, or the Certificate (other than a Class 1 Certificate) was issued without the authorization of the person named as the Subject of such Certificate.

-- ADACOM or a Customer has reason to believe that a material fact in the Certificate Application is false, - ADACOM or a Customer determines that a material prerequisite to Certificate Issuance was neither satisfied nor waived, - The information within the Certificate, other than Non-verified Subscriber Information, is incorrect or has changed, or - a final court judgment requires the relevant revocation or cancellation - If the private key of the CA has been compromised. - The information within the Certificate, other than Non-verified Subscriber Information, is incorrect or has been changed, or when the Subscriber uses the Certificate in a specific capacity, loses the said capacity (indicatively, in case of retirement of an employee to whom such a certificate has been issued in his/her capacity as an employee serving for a certain agency or in a certain position) or in any case where any data included in the certificate are altered, - The continued use of that certificate is harmful to the VTN.
+- ADACOM, a Customer, or a Subscriber has reason to believe or strongly suspects that there has been a Compromise of a Subscriber's private key, - ADACOM or a Customer has reason to believe that the Subscriber has materially breached a material obligation, representation, or warranty under the applicable Subscriber Agreement, - The Subscriber Agreement with the Subscriber has been terminated, - The affiliation between an Enterprise Customer with a Subscriber is terminated or has otherwise ended, - ADACOM or a Customer has reason to believe that the Certificate was issued in a manner not materially in accordance with the procedures required by the applicable CPS, the Certificate (other than a Class 1 Certificate) was issued to a person other than the one named as the Subject of the Certificate, or the Certificate (other than a Class 1 Certificate) was issued without the authorization of the person named as the Subject of such Certificate, - ADACOM or a Customer has reason to believe that a material fact in the Certificate Application is false, - ADACOM or a Customer determines that a material prerequisite to Certificate Issuance was neither satisfied nor waived, - The information within the Certificate, other than Non-verified Subscriber Information, is incorrect or has changed, or - A final court judgment requires the relevant revocation or cancellation - If the private key of the CA has been compromised. - The information within the Certificate, other than Non-verified Subscriber Information, is incorrect or has been changed, or when the Subscriber uses the Certificate in a specific capacity, loses the said capacity (indicatively, in case of retirement of an employee to whom such a certificate has been issued in his/her capacity as an employee serving for a certain agency or in a certain position) or in any case where any data included in the certificate are altered, - The Subscriber identity has not been successfully re-verified in accordance with section 6.3.2, - The Subscriber has not submitted payment when due, or - The continued use of that certificate is harmful to DigiCert. - For Certificates including an email address) they no longer comply with the requirements of the CA/B forum baseline requirements or any section of the Mozilla Root Store policy.

-When considering whether certificate usage is harmful to the VTN, ADACOM considers, among other things, the following:
+When considering whether certificate usage is harmful to DigiCert, ADACOM considers, among other things, the following: